ak2502/crack-detection/README.md

 ## crack-detection

-This project is used to detect areas of crack in a given sample image:
+This project uses Python's OpenCV library to detect areas of crack in a given sample image:

 - model.py file contains code for training the model
 - The trained model is saved in trained_model.sav